microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraGroup.md

 ## Description

-the New-EntraGroup cmdlet creates a Microsoft Entra ID group.
+The New-EntraGroup cmdlet creates a Microsoft Entra ID group.

 For information about creating dynamic groups, see: [Using attributes to create advanced rules](/entra/identity/users/groups-dynamic-membership).